Myriam L. Cotten, Director (Chemistry)

 321F Physical Chemistry I.

 A study of the fundamental concepts and principles of quantum chemistry.
-Topics include quantum mechanics and the nature of the chemical bond; applications of molecular quantum mechanics; spectroscopy.
+Topics include the fundamental postulates of quantum mechanics, the nature of the chemical bond, and applications of molecular quantum mechanics including spectroscopy and computational electronic structure methods.
 Laboratory focuses on experiments that lead to the development of quantum mechanics, on molecular modeling and on spectroscopy.
-Laboratory includes applications to biochemistry.
-Three hours of class plus laboratory.
-Prerequisite, 125 or 190, Mathematics 114, Physics 105, 195 or 205.
+Prerequisite, 125 or 190, Mathematics 116, Physics 105, 195 or 205.
+Three hours of lecture and three hours of laboratory.
 (Same as Chemistry 321.)
-Sandusky.
+Van Wynsberghe.

 322S Physical Chemistry II.